AskfmForHumans/afh-bot/README.md

   - send them an inviting question
 - user settings
   - stored in the user's profile bio in the form `key=value` under a configured header
+  - the `stop` setting temporarily disables all interaction with the user
 - remove all shoutouts for logged-in users
-  - use the `stop` setting to disable
   - use the `autoblock` setting to block the authors of all shoutouts
 - *simple* mode that requires no account for bot and only performs user-related tasks
 - special *safe* modes for testing